jonclayden/ore/README.md

 ## Installation

-The package is available [via CRAN](https://cran.r-project.org/package=ore), or the latest development version can be installed directly from GitHub using the `remotes` package.
+The package is available [from CRAN](https://cran.r-project.org/package=ore).
+The latest development version can be installed from [r-universe](https://jonclayden.r-universe.dev) or directly from GitHub using the `remotes` package.

 ```r
 # install.packages("remotes")
 remotes::install_github("jonclayden/ore")
 ```

+As of package version 1.7.1, two notable features are missing from the CRAN release, relative to the development version: the "I can eat glass" dataset, and [connection support](#searching-in-files).
+These are both due to specific restrictions on what CRAN will accept, and neither currently has any known workaround.

 ## Function mapping